SINO-DEVs/SINO-game/README.md

 # the-game
-A 3D game developed with unity with c#
+A 3D game developed with unity using c#